 I’m a designer at Arabella, a software and product development company.
 I work remotely.

 In October 2014, Adam Hoscilo called me, said he needed an extra pair of eyes for a mobile app project for a telco company, and invited me to cooperate.
 I agreed.

 Was the project a success?
 Well, I can say that after the project, the client offered Adam additional ones, and he offered me the opportunity for long‑term cooperation.

 Looots of prototyping.
-This was the common denominator of all our projects.
+This was the common denominator in all our projects.

-In 2015 and 2016, I had the opportunity to co‑create and look after the prototype of a large application, which we developed with the help of a technology used by YouTube in 2018.
+In 2015 and 2016, I had the opportunity to co‑create and look after the prototype of a large application, which we developed with the help of a technology later adopted by YouTube in 2018.

 In the meantime, we also created, among others things, an iPad sales app for the employees of a company that produces pacemakers.
 The customer got back to us after a few months, satisfied with the value provided by the app, and ordered an update and the creation of several new language versions.

-When I wasn’t designing for money, I was working on civic tech projects.
+When I wasn’t designing for money, I was being helpful on the internet working on civic tech projects.

 The next 5 years